Hyatt for Dublin, Zuckerberg in Brussels and thumbs up from Moody’s

 Cliff Taylor writes that Italy’s new government is playing a dangerous game of chicken with the markets over its expansive spending and tax plans in a move that is very likely to bring it quickly into conflict with the ECB and the European Commission.

-In commercial property, Jack Fagan reports that the Comer brothers have secured ¤101 million for an office block they acquired from Nama for around €5 million five years ago.
+In commercial property, Jack Fagan reports that the Comer brothers have secured ¤101 million for an office block they acquired for around €5 million five years ago.

 And he also writes that a second hotel has just been developed at Denis O’Brien’s PGA Catalunya Resort in northern Spain.